pdpy-github/pdpy.github.io/docs/0.0.4/_sources/astro/index.rst.txt

 Sensitive distance
 ==================

-The sensitive distance (sometimes called 'range', or 'horizon') is a measure of how far out into the universe a gravitational-wave source can be and still be detectable by a gravitational-wave detector
+The sensitive distance (sometimes called 'range', or 'horizon') is a measure of how far out into the universe a partial discharge source can be and still be detectable by a partial discharge detector

 `pydischarge.astro` provides methods to calculate the distance to simple models of inspiral and burst signals: